 The Legendary Asparagus of Euell Gibbons

-After stumbling across wild asparagus as a boy, Gibbons recounts how, fascinated as he was by “the idea of ‘reaping what I did not sow,” he sits down to study the plants.
-“If I could learn to distinguish these old asparagus stalks from the surrounding dried debris,” he writes, “then I would be able to locate the hidden clusters of green spears from a distance.”
+After stumbling across wild asparagus as a boy, Gibbons recounts how, fascinated as he was by “the idea of ‘reaping what I did not sow,” he sat down to study the plants.
+“If I could learn to distinguish these old asparagus stalks from the surrounding dried debris,” he wrote, “then I would be able to locate the hidden clusters of green spears from a distance.”

-He studies the dry remains of a prior year’s plant, noticing that “The old asparagus plant stood about three feet high and had a central stem or ‘trunk’ about a half inch in diameter which easily distinguished it from weeds with forking stems,” before comparing it to “a slender Christmas tree.”
+He studied the dry remains of a prior year’s plant, noticing that “the old asparagus plant stood about three feet high and had a central stem or ‘trunk’ about a half inch in diameter which easily distinguished it from weeds with forking stems,” before comparing it to “a slender Christmas tree.”

-“After getting the size, color and form thoroughly in my mind, I stood up and looked back along the ditch bank,” he writes.
+“After getting the size, color and form thoroughly in my mind, I stood up and looked back along the ditch bank,” he wrote.
 “Instantly, I saw a dozen old dead asparagus stalks that I had missed.”
-He then quickly fills up his pail with fat spears.
+He then quickly filled up his pail with fat spears.

 That day, Wendy and I came home with a small batch of asparagus.
 Our meager collection consisted of stalks that were either too skinny, too old, growing out of dried dog poop, or curled back towards the ground as if man or beast had repeatedly sprayed them.
 But it was wild asparagus nonetheless.
 I washed the batch vigorously, soaked it in a vinegar/water solution, and after much consideration prepared it the same way I always prepare the store-bought kind.